 Disaster Management Specialists: They collect data on the ground following natural disasters or emergencies to assess damage, understand the impact on communities, and coordinate response efforts.

-Climatologists and Meteorologists: They gather atmospheric data to understand weather patterns, climate change, and its effects on the environment.
+Climatologists and Meteorologists: They gather atmospheric data for the purpose of understanding weather patterns, climate change, and its effects on the environment.

 Tools and Techniques for Effective Data Collection